About

 She is a member of Sound Art Brighton and the Hepworth Research Network.

-Awards and grants include: an Ivor Novello Award for Best Sound Art at the Ivors Classical Awards 2023 (‘LOL’); the Henry Moore Foundation Research and Travel Grant (2022); a nomination for an Ivor Novello Award in the Sound Art category at the Ivors Composer Awards 2020 (for ‘The Sculptor Speaks’); a Longlist selection at the Aesthetica Art Prize 2021 (for ‘The Whole Inside’); an Arts Council England Developing Your Creative Practice Award (2021), the Norman Cook Digital Music and Sound Arts Breakthrough Award at the University of Brighton (2018); Arts Council of England Grant for the Arts (for ‘Data Regina’, 2016 and ‘Beauty Sleep’, 2014); Prix Ars Electronica shortlist (for ‘ō, music for haiku’, 2013); and the Qwartz Album Award at the Qwartz Electronic Music Awards 2011 (for ‘Doll Divider’).
+Awards and grants include: an Ivor Novello Award for Best Sound Art at the Ivors Classical Awards 2023 (‘LOL’); the Henry Moore Foundation Research and Travel Grant (2022); a nomination for an Ivor Novello Award in the Sound Art category at the Ivors Composer Awards 2020 (for ‘The Sculptor Speaks’); a Longlist selection at the Aesthetica Art Prize 2021 (for ‘The Whole Inside’); an Arts Council England Developing Your Creative Practice Award (2021); the Norman Cook Digital Music and Sound Arts Breakthrough Award at the University of Brighton (2018); Arts Council of England Grants for the Arts (for ‘Data Regina’, 2016 and ‘Beauty Sleep’, 2014); a Prix Ars Electronica shortlist (for ‘ō, music for haiku’, 2013); and the Qwartz Album Award at the Qwartz Electronic Music Awards 2011 (for ‘Doll Divider’).

 She has been associated with the label Optical Sound Records and Fine Arts, run by French artist Pierre Beloüin, through several collaborations: the release of ‘Lulu in Suspension’ (2008); the sonic cruise Echos Flottants (2009) at the Ososphere Festival with Paul Kendall and Black Sifichi; and the exhibition Acoustic Cameras (2017) at Le Cube with Paul Kendall.